luminous-foundation/Rainbow/README.md

 ## Licensing
 This project is multi-licensed under both GPLv3, as well as a Non-AI usage license.
 Both licenses apply simultaneously.

+To use the source code in a closed-source project, or for other licensing related questions please contact us at **luminousfoundation@protonmail.com**